 UN Mural Project Illuminates Midtown Manhattan

-Photos by Marques Jackson/Filles Garcons Photography.
-Mural by South African artist Faith47 on the topic of gender equality.
+Photos by Marques Jackson Photography.
+Left: Mural by South African artist Faith47 on gender equality.
+Right: Jorge Gerada’s mural depicts the issue of child slave labor.

 By Marnie Kunz